Looking for a fast and easy way to measure your online reputation?

 Much like their “good” counterparts, bad reputation scores can vary greatly depending on the service you’re using.
 While 1 and 2 numbered scores may point to a poor reputation on sites like MyLife, scores in the 0-100 or 0-30 ranges can indicate lackluster performance on others.

-Overall, a bad reputation score likely indicates the presence of one or more negative items in Google search—a bad comment or negative article affiliated with your online brand and sucking the oxygen out of your search engine presence.
+Overall, a bad score likely indicates the presence of one or more negative items in Google search—a bad comment or negative article affiliated with your online brand and sucking the oxygen out of your search engine presence.
 Whatever it happens to be, that one negative is often all it takes to dominate the digital spotlight and turn your personal reputation score into a daily liability.

 What is my reputation score?